derektypist/numeric-palindrome/README.md

 The function isPalindrome returns true or false.

+How the function isPalindrome Works

+`Set the answer to 0 and copy the entered number into a new variable (e.g. temp).` `Formula answer = answer * 10 + temp%10`
+`temp = Math.floor(temp/10)`
+`Repeat until temp is 0`
+`Compare the answer to the entered number (i.e. answer == x)`

+`Example 1 - 142`
+`In the 1st stage, answer becomes 2 and temp becomes 14` `In the 2nd stage, answer becomes 24 and temp becomes 1` `In the 3rd stage, answer becomes 241 and temp becomes 0` `Does 241 equal 142?
+No, so 142 is not a palindrome.`

+`Example 2 - 161`
+`In the 1st stage, answer becomes 1 and temp becomes 16` `In the 2nd stage, answer becomes 16 and temp becomes 1` `In the 3rd stage, answer becomes 161 and temp becomes 0` `Does 161 equal 161?
+Yes, so 161 is a palindrome.`

 ## Features

 Features form validation in terms of data type, number type, value of number and empty form fields.
+Gives information on the number entered and checks if the number is a palindrome.